twolfson/twolfson.com/articles/passionate-open-source.md

 This article is to serve as a brain dump for what I have learned over time.

 # If you aren't passionate now, then you won't be passionate later
-If you are thinking about building a project because you feel obligated (not because you want to), then it will likely sink.
-When you get an issue about a new feature, then you will be aggravated about implementing it.
+If you are thinking about building a project because you feel obligated (not because you want to), then it will likely become a nuisance rather than something enjoyable.

 For example, I maintain a project called [spritesmith][] which helps easily create CSS sprites.
 Then, one day I decided to build a sibling project named [fontsmith][] for web fonts.
-Unfortunately, it was never something I wound up using and eventually, after enough issues, I decided to deprecate it.
+Unfortunately, it was never something I wound up using and eventually, after enough issues and frustration, I decided to deprecate it.

 https://github.com/Ensighten/grunt-spritesmith